 2. Drive exposure for a discounted book

 95% of BookBub’s members have tried a new author because their book was discounted, so discounting a book and promoting it with BookBub Ads can be an excellent way to gain new readers.
-Many advertisers have increased downloads, sales, and revenue by running ad campaigns for free or $0.99+ deals.
-Because there’s no editorial review or selection process, anyone can take advantage of BookBub Ads to promote their ebook discounts to BookBub’s audience.
+Ads for free and $0.99 books get higher average click-through rates than ads for higher-priced books, and because there’s no editorial review or selection process, anyone can take advantage of BookBub Ads to promote their ebook discounts to BookBub’s audience.

 If you are running a Featured Deal to promote a discount, BookBub Ads can help you boost exposure for that deal.
 It’ll also let you continue promoting the discount for as long as it’s live (rather than just on the day of the feature).
 Author Andrew Watts hit the USA Today bestseller list by running BookBub Ads the week of his Featured Deal!